AkshayKrJha/fleet-link-api/README.md

-### File Upload API - store in mongoDB with gridFS
+### Fleet Link API - CRUD operations + Unit testing

 Start nodeJS server and mongoDB server

-Upload audio comics with post request at /api/audioComics
-Upload comics with post request at /api/comics
+Add a vehicle with post request at /api/vehicles
-Upload podcast with post request at /api/podcast
+Get List of available vehicles with get request at /api/vehicles/available
-Upload assessment with post request at /api/assessment
+Add a booking with post request at /api/bookings